 Only the Certified ScrumMaster (CSM) course requires the taking of an exam to receive the certification.
 All other courses we offer do not have an exam.
-Those course certifications are awarded immediately upon successful completion of the course (assuming satisfactory attendance and participation, and met any prerequisites).
+Those course certifications are awarded immediately upon successfully completing the course (assuming satisfactory attendance, participation, and meeting any prerequisites).

 Pay attention and participate in your course.
 Ask questions and engage the other students in conversations during class to deepen everyone’s understanding of the material.
-After your course, read the provided materials and take our proprietary CSM Exam Simulator to make sure you are ready for the exam.
+After your course, read the provided materials and take our proprietary CSM Exam Simulator to ensure you are ready for the exam.

 Our Scrum courses are designed to teach you the theory and philosophy behind Scrum, which will both prepare you for real-world application of Scrum and give you everything you need to pass the Certified ScrumMaster (CSM) exam.
-Your registration cost includes the exam fee with the Scrum Alliance, which is the issuing organization of the CSM certification.
-Upon successful completion of the 2-day course, you will receive an email from the Scrum Alliance with a link to take the exam.
+Your registration cost includes the exam fee with the Scrum Alliance, the issuing organization of the CSM certification.
+Upon successfully completing the 2-day course, you will receive an email from the Scrum Alliance with a link to take the exam.

-You can take the CSM exam online from any location.
+You can take the CSM exam online from any location on demand at any time that works best for you.
 You do not need to go to an exam testing center for your exam.
-The exam has 50 multiple choice questions, of which 37 correct answers are needed to pass.
+The exam has 50 multiple-choice questions, of which 37 correct answers are needed to pass.
 There is a 60-minute time limit for the exam.
 After the exam, you receive your score immediately.